-- [4] Complainant is Ms Rhista Singh, an adult female full details are on record in this Office. - [5] First respondent Mak Investments and Assurance trading as Nu Era Insurance Brokers CC, a close corporation duly incorporated in terms of South African laws, with its principal place of business at 103 Shannon Drive, Reservoir Hills, Durban, KwaZulu Natal.
-First respondent is authorised as a financial services provider, (FSP) with licence number 20036.
+- [3] Complainant is Mr Tashim Singh, an adult male whose full details are on record in this Office. - [4] First respondent Mak Investments and Assurance, trading as Nu Era Insurance Brokers CC, a close corporation duly incorporated in terms of South African law, with its principal place of business at 103 Shannon Drive, Reservoir Hills, Durban, KwaZulu Natal.
+First respondent is an authorised financial services provider (FSP), with licence number 20036.
 The licence was issued on 15 June 2005 and is still valid.
-Nu-Era Brokers appears to be the trade name of first respondent and the respondents' stationery is also styled Nu-Era. - [6] Second respondent is Anesh Maharaj, an adult male representative whose address is the same as that of first respondent.
+Nu-Era Brokers appears to be the trade name of first respondent and the respondents' stationery is also styled Nu-Era. - [5] Second respondent is Anesh Maharaj, an adult male representative whose address is the same as that of first respondent.
 Second respondent is noted in the regulator's records as one of the key individuals.
 Both respondents are collectively referred to in this determination as respondent.

-C. RESPONSE TO THE RECOMMENDATION
+C. RESPONDENT'S REPLY TO THE RECOMMENDATION